bright/new-www/_posts/2020-01-04-using-cognito-with-nest-js.md

 ### 1. Register

 I used `Postman` to send the request.
-In *@Body* I included email, password, name.
-The created successful response will contain
+In @Body I included email, password, name.
+A created successful response will contain:

 ![](/images/using-cognito-with-nest-js/register.png)